 In Acts, this almost always refers to those who seek to worship the true God (with one notable exception: Acts 13:50).
-God will accept true worship from anyone, regardless of who they are or where they come from, and we can see from this passage that God always honors true worship.
+God will accept true worship from anyone, regardless of who they are or where they come from.

 He trusted everything he knew about God.